-Translation:I miss my older brother.
-I want to see him immediately.
+Translation:I miss my older brother, I want to see him at once.

 Chinese native speakers:

 Apart from the pause, is there any way to distinguish this sentence from "I think my older brother wants to see him right away"?
 Is this a legitimate interpretation of the Chinese?

 Edit: The answers below now suggest both that my alternative translation is a legitimate interpretation and that it isn't.
 I'll go with "is", since it's the same person saying both yes and no, and the dictionary says yes. ;-)

 I'm not sure why that should be assumed, versus "想" simply meaning "think", given that Collins gives the example "我想他会同意的" ("I reckon he'll agree"), which is why adding "念" was my earlier suggestion to clarify Duo's sentence, but you're the native speaker, so I'll take your word for it.